nu75h311/contract-testing-examples/spring-cloud-contract/songs-service/README.md

 ## Contract tests

-- `./gradlew clean build` builds the app, generates the contract tests and run all tests.
+- `./gradlew clean build publishToMavenLocal` builds the app, generates the contract tests and run all tests.
 - `./gradlew generateContractTests` only generates the contract tests under `build/generated-test-sources/contractTest`.